pisuthd/kilodex/README.md

 The core question is:

-**Who is allowed to trade against my capital — and under what conditions?**
+> *Who is allowed to trade against my capital — and under what conditions?*

 Existing DEX architectures cannot answer this without introducing centralized gatekeepers or off-chain trust assumptions.

-### KiloDEX Overview
+## KiloDEX Overview

 KiloDEX is a privacy-native AMM liquidity protocol that enables institutions to provide on-chain liquidity with control, confidentiality, and verifiable compliance.

 <img width="783" height="378" alt="kilodex drawio" src="https://github.com/user-attachments/assets/b415e8cf-4381-4a14-b105-7a2807d9b942" />

-The protocol explicitly separates public market data from private institutional state, ensuring price discovery remains transparent while sensitive information stays protected.
+The protocol explicitly separates public market data from private institutional state.
+This ensures transparent price discovery and verifiable execution, while protecting sensitive liquidity and strategy information.

 #### Public State (Visible On-Chain)

-The following data is public to ensure correct AMM pricing and market transparency:
+The following data is public to enable correct pricing, verification, and open market interaction:

 - **Total reserve of token A** (Reserve A)
 - **Total reserve of token B** (Reserve B)
-- **AMM pricing function and fee parameters**
+- **AMM pricing model** (constant-product: x · y = k) and fee parameters
-- **Pool-level configuration and policy hashes**
+- **Pool-level configuration and policy commitments (hashes)**

 This public state is sufficient to:

-- Calculate swap prices
+- Calculate swap prices deterministically
-- Verify AMM correctness
+- Verify AMM execution correctness
-- Enable transparent market interaction
+- Ensure transparent and predictable market behavior

 #### Private State (Shielded by Zero-Knowledge)